 The other one, however, was my biggest shame.
 Biscuits.

-😲 What Southern Cook Can’t Make Biscuits!?
+What Southern Cook Can’t Make Biscuits!?

 Who ever heard of a Southern cook who couldn’t make a biscuit?
 It was just unbelievable.
 They’re one of the most basic elements of southern comfort food.

 And it’s not like I haven’t tried.
-Over the years I’ve wasted enough flour trying to make a decent biscuit that you could have baked a dozen of William and Catherine’s royal wedding cakes with it.
+Over the years, I’ve wasted enough flour trying to make a decent biscuit that you could have baked a dozen of William and Catherine’s royal wedding cakes with it.
 Honestly.

-I tried every biscuit recipe I could find following each one to the “t.”
+I tried every biscuit recipe I could find, following each one to the “t.”
 I sifted my flour just so.
 Had the buttermilk at room temperature.
 Cut in the shortening till it was the perfect consistency.
 Nothing worked.

 They were a complete disaster every time.
 The tops cracked.
 They burned on the bottom.
-They were dry and they fell apart.
+They were dry, and they fell apart.
 And it frustrated me to no end.

-🔍 Searching for the Perfect Recipe
+Searching for the Perfect Recipe

 But the more I thought about it, the more I realized that I was trying to make the wrong kind of biscuit.
 What I was longing for was the old fashioned buttermilk biscuits I grew up with.
 And they were nothing like the tall, flaky, light ones that everyone raves about.
-Not at all.
+Nothing at all.

 The biscuits that I grew up eating and which were produced by nearly every cook in my little corner of south Georgia were not light.
-They weren’t flaky and they surely weren’t tall.
+They weren’t flaky, and they surely weren’t tall.

 Those biscuits were moist!
-They had an almost chewy texture and they never, ever fell apart.
-You could slice them open, put a piece of ham or sausage in them and close them back up like a sandwich.
+They had an almost chewy texture, and they never, ever fell apart.
+You could slice them open, put a piece of ham or sausage in them, and close them back up like a sandwich.
 Those biscuits had substance!

-💡 The Right Fat Makes All the Difference
+The Right Fat Makes All the Difference

-After all these years I’ve finally realized what made those childhood biscuits different.
+After all these years, I’ve finally realized what made those childhood biscuits different.
 The difference was oil.
 Believe it or not – oil.

 My childhood biscuits were not made with solid shortening at all.
 Our south Georgia cooks made up their dough using soft winter wheat flour, buttermilk, and vegetable oil.